 Scientific and other scholarly literature is created and published at a tremendously fast rate, and in thousands of different journals, websites, and books.
-No modern library can subscribe to or purchase every resource, journal, or monograph that a library user might need - however, libraries across the country work together to make sure that the critical resources they possess can be shared with other libraries when necessary.
-They do this via interlibrary loan (or ILL) services.
+Unfortunately, it's impossible to subcribe to every resource, journal, or monograph that a library user might need.
+However, through our interlibrary loan services, we can help you borrow materials you need, wherever they are.

-IMPORTANT: Before using either ILL service, check the PILOT Catalog to make sure IUP does not already own the item.
-If the IUP Libraries owns an item that you requested, your request will be denied.
+IMPORTANT: Before using either ILL service, use the Library Search to make sure IUP does not already own the item.
+If the IUP Libraries owns an item that you requested, and it is currently available (i.e., not checked out) your request will be denied.

 There is no cost to the library patron to use either PALCI or ILLIAD.

 PALCI lets you search catalogs at other libraries for books that the IUP Libraries do not own, and then submit a request to borrow that book.
 PALCI has the following characteristics: